top of page

 Talk Therapy in Oakland, CA (Bay Area)

-Talk therapy is what most people picture when they think of therapy - sitting together and talking through their struggles.
-I incorporate interventions from several evidenced-based therapeutic approaches including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behavioral Therapy (DBT).
-My integrative approach allows me the flexibility to combine styles to meet your individual needs.
+Talk therapy is what most people picture when they think of therapy - sitting together and talking through their difficulties.
+I combine interventions from two evidenced-based therapeutic approaches including Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
+My integrative approach allows me the flexibility to meet your individual needs.

-My work also emphasizes Mindful Self-Compassion.
+In therapy I will also encourage learning and practicing Mindful Self-Compassion.
 Research shows that practicing deliberate self-compassion is an effective tool to manage anxiety and stress.
-Clients that learn to offer themselves kindness and acceptance are more able to step outside their comfort zones, and are therefore better equipped to overcome the fear and avoidance that fuel anxiety.
-In our work together, you will develop skills to integrate self-compassion into your everyday life.
+Clients that learn to offer themselves compassion are more able to step outside their comfort zones, and are therefore better equipped to overcome the fear and avoidance that fuel anxiety.
+In our work together, I will invite you to develop skills to integrate self-compassion into your everyday life.

-The three main therapeutic approaches I use in my practice - Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, and Dialectical Behavioral Therapy - are overlapping and complementary.
+The two main therapeutic approaches I use in my practice - Cognitive Behavioral Therapy and Acceptance and Commitment Therapy - are overlapping and complementary.
 The following section provides more detail about each approach.
 If you are curious about how these therapies might help you with the challenges you are facing, please reach out to schedule a consultation.

 Thoughts